-- 4.01 The Consulting firm shall report to the Project Coordinator and will be required to submit/deliver the following: - (a) Inception Report-Within two weeks of accepting the assignment, the Consulting firm will submit an Inception report, which will contain the proposed programme specifications as outlined in 3.01(c) above. - (b) Final Programme Design-Within two weeks of receipt of comments from BBS on the proposed programme specifications, the Consultant will submit a report with the final programme specifications outlined in 3.01(d) above. - (c) Draft Final Report-Within one month of delivering the modules, the Consulting firm will submit a draft final report, including recommendations for BBS for closing capacity gaps among staff of BBS and its external stakeholders. - (d) Final Report-Within one week of the receipt of feedback from BBS on the draft final report, the Consulting firm will submit the Final Report.
+- 4.01.
+The Consulting firm shall report to the Project Coordinator and will be required to submit/deliver the following: - (a) Inception Report-Within two weeks of accepting the assignment, the Consulting firm will submit an inception report, which will contain the proposed programme specifications as outlined in 3.01(c) above. - (b) Final Programme Design-Within two weeks of receipt of comments from BBS on the proposed programme specifications, the Consultant will submit a report with the final programme specifications in accordance with 3.01 (d) above. - (c) Draft Final Report-Within one month of delivering the modules, the Consultant will submit a draft final report, including recommendations for BBS for closing capacity gaps among staff of BBS and its external stakeholders in accordance with 3.01 (g) above. - (d) Final Report-Within one week of the receipt of feedback from BBS on the draft final report, the Consultant will submit the Final Report.